What Is a Convex Transducer?

-Ultrasound technology is a vital tool in modern medicine, and different types of transducers or probes are made to meet different diagnostic needs.
-One of the most commonly used is the convex transducer, also called the curved or curvilinear transducer.
+An ultrasound transducer is a vital tool in modern medicine, and different types of transducers or probes are made to meet different diagnostic needs.
+One of the most commonly used is the convex probe, also called the curved or curvilinear transducer.

 But what exactly makes convex transducers unique, and how do they assist healthcare professionals in visualizing internal structures with precision?
 Keep reading to explore the key features of convex ultrasound transducers and their important role in medical imaging.

 Ultrasound transducers come in various types, each designed for specific diagnostic purposes.
-One commonly used type is the convex ultrasound transducer, also referred to as a curved or curvilinear probe due to its curvilinear shape.
+One commonly used type is the convex probe, also referred to as a curved or curvilinear transducer due to its curvilinear shape.

 Compared to other transducers, such as linear probes, convex probes operate at a lower frequency, between 2 and 7.5 MHz.
 This lower frequency enables them to penetrate deeper into the body, capturing more detailed images of structures that lie farther beneath the surface.